RWU-R2M/r2m_rover_dashboard/docs/developer/contributing.md

 # Contributing Guide

-Thank you for contributing to the ROS Web Dashboard!
+Thank you for contributing, I am not very familiar with web development so suggestions and improvements are very welcome!

 ## Pull Requests